yampilop/RHOSPVirtLab/README.md

 ```

 `rh_pool` is optional to be used instead of autoattach.
-`rh_orgid` and `rh_activationkey` are optional to be used in the case an Activation Key is created for subscription-manager.
+`rh_orgid` and `rh_activationkey` are used in the case an Activation Key is created for subscription-manager.
-`rh_serviceaccount` and `rh_token` are optional to be used in the case a Registry Service Account is created to use with the container registry (in order not to use the credentials in plain text files).
+`rh_serviceaccount` and `rh_token` are used in the case a Registry Service Account is created to use with the container registry (in order not to use the credentials in plain text files).

 ## Clean the installation

-To start/restart the installation from scratch, you need to edit the options.yml file and set `cleanup: True` instead of `False`.
+To start/restart the installation from scratch, you can edit the options.yml file and set `cleanup: True` instead of `False`.

+You can also add `--extra-vars "cleanup=True|bool" to the ansible-playbook command.

 ## Execute the Ansible Playbook